uxifiit/UXI.Libs/src/UXI.App/readme.txt

-﻿Add single instance support to the app:
+﻿How to add support for running only single instance of the app:

-1. Update properties of the App.xaml:
+1. Update properties of the App.xaml file:
    - Build Action: Page
    - Copy to Output Directory: Do not copy

-2. In project's properties set Startup object to the App class.
+2. In the project properties set Startup object to the App class.

 3. Add the following code to the App.xaml.cs

     /// <summary>
     /// Interaction logic for App.xaml
     /// </summary>
     public partial class App : Application, ISingleInstanceApp {
-        private const string AppIdentification = "<YourAppName>";
+        private const string AppIdentification = "ENTER_YOUR_APP_NAME_HERE";

         [STAThread]